HL7/US-Core/input/intro-notes/StructureDefinition-us-core-patient-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Patient profile:
+The following are example usage scenarios for the this profile:

 -   Query for a Patient demographic information using Medical Record Number (MRN), which is a type of identifier.
 The MRN is identifiable